New sign technology is poised to remake transit stop communication

 From 2006-2009, I served as the Creative Director for a group of 13 regional newspapers spanning the Front Range of Colorado.
 My tenure at the paper marked the beginning and the end of the Great Recession.
 If you remember your not-too-distant history, you will recall that the bulk of the newspaper industry largely collapsed during this time, with hundreds of the media outlets shuttering their operations across the country.

-At our newspaper group the single biggest cause of our demise was not the fall of ad revenues.
+At our newspaper group the single biggest cause of our demise was not a decrease in ad revenue.